 Whether you’re looking for family-friendly activities or laidback beach time, Mexico has something for everyone.
 You can visit one, two or all three of these locales that will get each of your five senses going.

 Home to the famous Chichen Itza Mayan pyramid, a UNESCO World Heritage Site, the Yucatan Peninsula also counts hidden swimming holes and historical towns among its many treasures.
 Explore the lesser-known “Little Chichen Itza,” or Mayapan, and take full advantage of the underground river caverns.
 Float in crystal-clear waters and immerse yourself among caverns’ formations created during the age of the dinosaurs, when Earth was struck by the devastating asteroid.

 Journey back in time to the iconic Mexican haciendas, colonial-era estates, in Merida, the vibrant capital of the Yucatan state.
 The wealthy once resided in them thanks to henequen—an agave-like desert plant that became integral to the economy.

-If (or really when) your appetite is awoken, you’ll want to take your pick from a variety of authentic local dishes, from lime soup to pollo pibil, a traditional slow-roasted pork dish.
+If (or really when) your appetite is awoken, you’ll want to take your pick from a variety of authentic local dishes, from lime soup to pollo pibil, a traditional slow-roasted chicken dish.

-To explore Mayan culture here, zero in on the Uxmal ruins, one of the civilization’s political hubs.
+To explore Mayan culture, zero in on the Uxmal ruins, one of the civilization’s political hubs.
 You can explore the classic Mesoamerican ball courts, where ancient games were played, and the stone decorations of the aptly named House of the Turtles.
-The Dzibilchaltun ruins, an ancient trading center, and Temple of the Seven Dolls are worth a visit too, as they reveal the Mayans’ long-held understanding of the solar system.
+The Dzibilchaltun ruins, an ancient trading center, and Temple of the Seven Dolls are worth a visit too since they reveal the Mayans’ long-held understanding of the solar system.

 Ready to embark on your own adventure to Mexico?
-Plan your next vacation and set sail to the Western Caribbean here.
+Start to dream up your next vacation and set sail to the Western Caribbean here.